kotfic/i2b2_evaluation_scripts/README.md

 To get document-by-document information about the accuracy of your tags, you can use the "-v" or "--verbose" flag.
 For example:

-$&gt; python evaluate.py cr -v system/ gold/
+python evaluate.py cr -v system/ gold/

 _Advanced useage_